Cache Mechanisms and the Memory Hierarchy

 After completing this chapter, you will be able to:

-- [ ] Understand the design motivation and characteristics of each level in the memory hierarchy
+- [ ] Understand the design motivation and characteristics of the memory hierarchy.

-- [ ] Write cache-friendly C code and verify its effectiveness
+- [ ] Write cache-friendly C code and verify it.

 - [ ] Use

 All code examples in this article can be compiled and run on a standard x86-64 platform.
-The timing results for the stride experiments and matrix traversals depend on the specific CPU model and cache configuration, but the trends are consistent.
+The timing results for the stride experiment and matrix traversal depend on the specific CPU model and cache configuration, but the trends remain consistent.

 平台:x86-64 Linux / macOS / Windows (MSVC/MinGW)